core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * OBJ4.
 The client is able to distinguish the different responses to the proxied group request, as well as their corresponding origin servers.

 * OBJ5.
-The client is enabled to optionally contact one or more of the responding origin servers in the future, either directly or via the proxy.
+The client is enabled to optionally contact one or more of the responding origin servers, either directly or via the proxy.

 # Protocol Description # {#sec-description}